AdityaKane2001/regnety/README.md

 model.fit(...)
 ```

 ## Known caveats

-- The models achieve lower accuracies than proposed in the paper.
+- The models achieve lower accuracies than mentioned in the paper.
 After substantial scrutiny we conclude that this is due to the difference in internal working of TensorFlow and PyTorch.
 We are still trying to increase the accuracy of these models using different training methods.
 - These models cannot be trained on a CPU.
 One can run inference on the models by strictly using batch_size=1.
 The models function as expected on GPUs and TPUs.
 This is because grouped convolutions are not supported for training by TensorFlow (as of 2.6.0).

 ## What's next?